Silent Hill (song)

 "Silent Hill" is a song by American rappers Kendrick Lamar and Kodak Black.
-It was sent to rhythmic contemporary radio and urban contemporary radio through PGLang, Top Dawg Entertainment, Aftermath Entertainment, and Interscope Records as the first US single from Lamar's fifth studio album, Mr. Morale & the Big Steppers, on May 31, 2022.
+It was sent to rhythmic contemporary radio and urban contemporary radio through PGLang, Top Dawg Entertainment, Aftermath Entertainment, and Interscope Records as the first US single (second overall) from Lamar's fifth studio album, Mr. Morale & the Big Steppers, on May 31, 2022.
 The song was produced by Boi-1da, Sounwave, and Jahaan Sweet, with additional production by Beach Noise.

+Composition

 "Silent Hill" contains "crisp, lighter beats".
 In the chorus, Lamar claims that he is "pushing the snakes, I'm pushing the fakes, I'm pushing them all off me like, 'Huh!'".
+The song was likely named after the Silent Hill franchise by Konami.